University hosted a prestigious networking event for 70 dentists and dental practitioners

 Dentistry can be a very isolating job so to be able to attend an event like this is great because you can lean so much from the other attendees and that enables you to do a better job

 One of the speakers was Dr Sheila Cromie, who is a Senior Clinical Teacher at UCLan.
 She used to own and run a practice before turning to teaching.
 She said: “Dentistry can be a very isolating job so to be able to attend an event like this is great because you can lean so much from the other attendees and that enables you to do a better job.”

 A selection of the dental professionals attended from across the county, including Preston, Blackpool, Bispham, St Annes, Wrea Green and Morecambe while others travelled from further afield, including Liverpool, Bury, Carlisle and Northumbria.

 Angela Magee, the Head of the School of Dentistry, said: “This event has allowed us to engage with the local dental community and to demonstrate what we are delivering in dental education.
 We’ve been able to let them know about further educational opportunities and highlighted both our undergraduate and postgraduate courses.”

-Professor StJohn Crean, Executive Dean of the College of Clinical and Biomedical Sciences, added: “This is testimony to the mission statement of the UCLan School of Dentistry, to establish effective, collaborative links within the dental community.
+Professor StJohn Crean, Executive Dean of the Faculty of Clinical and Biomedical Sciences, added: “This is testimony to the mission statement of the UCLan School of Dentistry, to establish effective, collaborative links within the dental community.
 Working with the BDA is great for the University and we are looking forward to more events where we can work together.”